joseph-jnl/rlbook/README.rst

-Reinforcement Learning An Introduction by Richard Sutton and Andrew Barto
+Code for my walkthrough of Reinforcement Learning An Introduction by Richard Sutton and Andrew Barto

 * Free software: MIT license